amanda-eames/applied_machine_learning_in_python/supervised_machine_learning/introduction.md

 ## Ridge Regression
 * Uses the same least-squares criterion but adds a pentaly for larger variations in weights, the addition of a penalty paramter is called regulisation.
 This helps to reduce overfitting by resticting the models complexity.
 * Uses L2 regulisation, sum squares in weights.
 The influence of regularisation term is controled by a coefficient alpha.
 Higher alpha means more regulisation which means a simplier model
+* Rational: large weights means the sum of there squared valued is large
+* Given the features can have different scales, we need to normalise the data so that ridge regression can behave more fairly for each feature.
+An exmaple of normaliasation is call min max scalling.